LaunchCodeEducation/lchs/src/chapters/how-programs-work/replit.rst

 Forking - Creating Your Own Copy
 --------------------------------

 .. index:: ! fork button

-**Fork button**: If you are viewing someone elses project, or clicking on a Repl from this workbook you can *fork* the content and save a copy of the project to your own account.
-This allows you to edit the files without changing the originals, and it lets you use other programmers' work (with permission) to enhance your own.
+**Fork button**: If you are viewing someone else's project, or clicking on a Repl from this textbook, you can *Fork* the content and save a copy of the project to your own account.
+This allows you to edit the files without changing the originals.
+It also lets you use other programmers' work (with permission) to enhance your own.

 .. figure:: figures/replit-forking.png
    :alt: Replit.com how to copy/fork someone elses repl